BY MARK TUSCHMAN

 Finest Boutique & Luxury Hotels

-These three trip itineraries offer entirely different and intimate, authentic, and immersive journeys in Bhutan.
+These three trip itineraries offer entirely different and intimate, authentic, and immersive journeys in Bhutan customized to your preferences and our recommendations.
 In Winter, enjoy have crisp clear skies, few other travelers, and enjoy a invitation to a private shaman celebration in the scenic Haa Valley, only recently opened to travelers.
 In Spring explore the wild eastern fringes of the country where very few travelers venture and in Fall of 2016, witness the vibrant festivals the country is known for (with special access to the events).

 Our SACRED DZONGS trip takes place under the clearest skies of the year and follows a classic itinerary through the country (with our own unique take on places to visit and activities).
 Exclusive highlights of this trip will be attending a private Lomba shaman festival in the picturesque Haa Valley, the Dochula festival, and viewing the rare black-necked cranes that winter in the Phobjikha Valley.

 THE WILD EAST in Spring travels deep into the far eastern stretches of the country, largely unvisited by other travelers, entering from India across the border and exploring the remote eastern villages, remote dzongs, and remarkable, untouched landscapes.
 [VIEW DETAILED ITINERARY]

 During the Fall our SACRED DANCES trip attends three of the country's celebrated festivals (tsechus) which occur during the pleasant autumn weather.
 We will enjoy favorable seating and access for exceptional photography during the events.
 [VIEW FESTIVAL TRIPS]

 Read more about each of these special trips below.